-This month’s registry spotlight is on the Children’s Hospital Neonatal Database (CHND) Registry through the Children’s Hospital Neonatal Consortium (CHNC).
+This month’s registry spotlight is on the Children’s Hospitals Neonatal Database (CHND) Registry.

-Registry Partners’ Pediatric Service Line can assist facilities and institutions in the United States and Canada with their Children’s Hospital Neonatal Database data collection efforts.
+Registry Partners’ Pediatric Service Line assists facilities and institutions nationwide with their CHND collection efforts.
 We serve as a complete outsource solution or can augment the facility’s current data collection team to ensure high quality, timely, and accurate data collection and submission.

-Read on to learn more about the Children’s Hospital Neonatal Database Registry.
+Read on to learn more about the Children’s Hospitals Neonatal Database Registry.

 What is the Purpose of the CHND Registry?

 The Children’s Hospitals Neonatal Consortium (CHNC) improves care for high-risk infants by providing a platform to compare quality and outcomes across Level IV neonatal intensive care units (NICUs).
 CHNC was formed in 2006 and partnered with Children’s Hospital Association to launch the Children’s Hospital Neonatal Database (CHND) in 2010.
 Since then, the CHND has grown to include 39 sites.

 What are the Benefits of Participating in the CHND Registry?

 Participation in the CHND Registry provide some of the following benefits:

 - Access to the largest clinical data set for high-risk NICU patients